ZanzyTHEbar/EasyNetworkManager/README.md

 ## Extras

-oh - to see any of the `log` statements - you need to add this:
+To see any of the `log` statements - you need to add this to your `platformio.ini`:

 ```ini
 build_flags =